Adderall is a combination of the drugs dextroamphetamine and amphetamine that’s used to treat attention deficit hyperactivity disorder (ADHD).

 As a stimulant, Adderall works by increasing the levels of neurotransmitters in the brain called dopamine, serotonin, and norepinephrine, which control mood and emotion.
 Because Adderall regulates mood, it’s been proven helpful in improving hyperactivity, impulsivity, and spans in attention.
-As a drug and alcohol rehab center in Philadelphia, we’re aware that many people abuse or misuse Adderall for its stimulating side effects.
+As a rehab in Philadelphia, we’re aware that many people abuse or misuse Adderall for its stimulating side effects.
 The effects of Adderall on the body as a result of long-term abuse can be very dangerous and life-threatening.
 While Adderall is helpful for some who have ADHD, you should not take it unless directed by your doctor.

 The effects of Adderall abuse on the body are extensive.
 Because this drug is a stimulant, it works by targeting the brain, which in turn affects other functions.
 People who take Adderall without a prescription, abuse it, or misuse it in any way are at a higher risk of experiencing adverse physical side effects.
 Below are some long-term effects of Adderall on the body.